 Treasury Output: an object which specified an amount of tokens held in the treasury.

 Treasury Input: an object which referenced a previous

 Treasury Outputand a new

-Receipt: an object which holds a pointer to a legacy milestone index, a list of funds to mint and a
+Receipt: an object which held a pointer to a legacy milestone index, a list of funds to mint, and a

 Treasury Transaction.
 A